 \section{Abstract}

-Client-wise heterogeneity is one of the major issues that hinder effective training in federated learning (FL).
-Since the data distribution on each client may vary dramatically, the client selection strategy can largely influence the convergence rate of the FL process.
-Active client selection strategies are popularly adopted in recent studies.
-However, they neglect the loss correlations between the clients and achieve marginal improvement compared to the uniform selection strategy.
-In this work, we propose FedGP---a federated learning framework built on a correlation-based client selection strategy, to boost the convergence rate of FL.
+Client-wise data heterogeneity is one of the major issues that hinder effective training in federated learning (FL).
+Since the data distribution on each client may vary dramatically, the client selection strategy can significantly influence the convergence rate of the FL process.
+Active client selection strategies are popularly proposed in recent studies.
+However, they neglect the loss correlations between the clients and achieve only marginal improvement compared to the uniform selection strategy.
+In this work, we propose FedCor---an FL framework built on a correlation-based client selection strategy, to boost the convergence rate of FL.
 Specifically, we first model the loss correlations between the clients with a Gaussian Process (GP).
-To make the GP training practical in the communication-bounded FL process, we develop a GP training method to reduce the communication cost by utilizing the covariance stationarity.
-Finally, based on the correlations we learned, we derive a client selection strategy with an enlarged reduction of expected global loss in each round.
-Our experimental results show that compared to the latest active client selection strategy, FedGP can improve the convergence rates by $1.3\sim2.0\times$ and $1.2\sim1.5\times$ on FMNIST and CIFAR-10, respectively.
+Based on the GP model, we derive a client selection strategy with a significant reduction of expected global loss in each round.
+Besides, we develop an efficient GP training method with a low communication overhead in the FL scenario by utilizing the covariance stationarity.
+Our experimental results show that compared to the state-of-the-art method, FedCorr can improve the convergence rates by $34\%\sim 99\%$ and $26\%\sim 51\%$ on FMNIST and CIFAR-10, respectively.